tshrinivasan/OCR4wikisource/README.md

 There are many PDF files and DJVU files in WikiSource in various languages.
-In many wikisource projects, those files are splited into individual page as an Image.
+In many wikisource projects, those files are splited into individual page as an Image, using proofRead extension.

 Contributors see those images and type them manually.